kamelia918/flashcard/README.md

 # The hosted bot is:
 @memorist

+# command to run the code :

+python main.py

 # TO-DO
 * Integrate a database to store created flashcards.
 * Add functionality to modify or delete existing flashcards.